pmahnke/mahnke-cocktails/recipe/sazarac.md

 stars: 4
 base_spirits: "Rye, Cognac "
 youtube: "dJ-sAEzw9Jc"
+description: "A classic and iconic New Orleans cocktail, traditionally made with rye or cognac, bitters, and sugar in a glass rinsed with absinthe."
 excerpt: |
   The Sazerac is a local variation of a cognac or whiskey cocktail originally from New Orleans, named for the Sazerac de Forge et Fils brand of cognac brandy.
 ---